 This week in Live a Little series I encourage you to break the rules

+.
+Not just the best moments in my life have been when I’ve been crazy enough to break the rules, but my entire life is amazing because I’ve broken so many rules on the way, and I’ve followed my heart instead.
+Here is a short version of my story, how I broke the rules and decided to start living Skimbaco lifestyle.
 Now, I hope you won’t be disappointed in me (my parents and in-laws, stop reading), and I guarantee I’ve paid my taxes, only had two speeding tickets in my life, never been arrested, and always paid the rent and I’ve only lied to my husband once (didn’t tell I scratched his car, but even that I have confessed later on).
 The important big rules

 I do follow, in fact I’m pretty fanatic not breaking them.
 Ever.
 But the other rules

 I went to high school where I didn’t know anyone.
 I broke from the “popular pack”

 to be on my own and to follow my own dreams

 .
 Crash course to adjusting and carving my own path early on.
 I skipped school.

 A lot.
 (I still made good grades.)
 When in high school, I skipped school and spent days with my grandmother